WebberZone/contextual-related-posts/readme.txt

 * Fixed: Minor bug fix for location of thumbnail

 = 1.7 =
-* Added: New function <code>related posts()</code> that allows you to manually add posts to your theme
+* New: New function <code>related posts()</code> that allows you to manually add posts to your theme
-* Added: Support for <a href="https://wordpress.org/extend/plugins/video-thumbnails/">Video Thumbnails</a> plugin
+* New: Support for <a href="https://wordpress.org/extend/plugins/video-thumbnails/">Video Thumbnails</a> plugin
-* Added: Thumbnail settings now reflect max width and max height instead of fixed width and height
+* New: Thumbnail settings now reflect max width and max height instead of fixed width and height
-* Added: Option to display thumbnails before or after the title
+* New: Option to display thumbnails before or after the title
-* Added: Option to not display thumbnails instead of the default thumbnail
+* New: Option to not display thumbnails instead of the default thumbnail
-* Added: Plugin now uses InnoDB instead of MyISAM if your server is running mySQL v5.6 or higher
+* New: Plugin now uses InnoDB instead of MyISAM if your server is running mySQL v5.6 or higher
 * Modified: Cleaner Settings page interface
 * Modified: Updated <a href="http://wordpress.org/extend/plugins/contextual-related-posts/faq/">FAQ page</a>

 = 1.6.5 =
 * Fixed: Few code tweaks to optimise MySQL performance
-* Added: Dutch and Spanish language files
+* New: Dutch and Spanish language files

 = 1.6.4 =
 * Fixed: Undefined constants PHP errors